 Price of a Comal Pans and Cast Iron Skillets

-Comals: based on 10-inch-sized pans a traditionally handcrafted comal pan made from clay can be found for around $40.
-Cast iron comals prices start from around $20 and $40.00 for a Lodge comal that is made in the United States.
+Comals: based on 10-inch-sized pans, a traditionally handcrafted comal pan made from clay can be found for around $40.
+Cast iron comals prices start from around $20 to $40.00 for a Lodge comal made in the United States.
 The cheapest comal you will find is the carbon steel comal with prices starting from under $10.

-Cast iron skillets: seasoned skillets can be found for as little as $20 a good choice is the Lodge 10-inch skillet made in the USA for around $50.
-Enameled cast iron skillet prices range from $25 all the way up to $220 for the iconic french Le Creuset brand.
+Cast iron skillets: seasoned skillets can be found for as little as $20.
+A good choice is the Lodge 10-inch skillet made in the USA for around $50.
+Enameled cast iron skillet prices range from $25 up to $220 for the iconic French Le Creuset brand.